Amazing day trips from Malaga

 By bus

 The bus is the longest method and the option I would least recommend.
-It can take up to 3 hours one way, which makes it a really long day and gives you a limited amount of time to explore Ronda in between the journey.
+This is because it can take up to 3 hours one way, which makes it a really long day and gives you a limited amount of time to explore Ronda.

 By train